voxpupuli/puppet-archive/REFERENCE.md

 ##### <a name="checksum_url"></a>`checksum_url`

-archive file checksum source (instead of specifying checksum)
+archive file checksum source (instead of specifying checksum), supports http|https

 ##### <a name="checksum_verify"></a>`checksum_verify`